Prerequisites: Prior exposure to asylum or immigration law is helpful but not required.

 Exam Type: No Exam

-According to the latest statistics from the United Nations High Commissioner for Refugees (UNHCR), children, including those who are unaccompanied by an adult, comprise 51% of the total global refugee population.
-In recent years, the U.S. government has recorded a dramatic rise in the number of unaccompanied children fleeing from the so-called Northern Triangle countries of El Salvador, Guatemala, and Honduras to the United States: 51,705 in FY 2014, compared with 3,304 in FY 2011.
-This “surge” of children arriving in the United States is due in large part to the rise of powerful “maras” or gangs, which focus much of their violence on young people, whom they seek to recruit into their ranks.
+According to the United Nations High Commissioner for Refugees (UNHCR), children, including those who are unaccompanied by an adult, comprise 51% of the total global refugee population.
+In recent years, the U.S. government has recorded a dramatic rise in apprehensions of children fleeing from the Northern Triangle (Guatemala, Honduras, and El Salvador) to the United States: 46,893 in FY 2016, compared with 3,933 in FY 2011.
+Most recent reports show a 17% increase in apprehensions of this population in the first five months of 2017 over the comparable period in 2016.
+A central reason for this flight is the rise of powerful "maras" or gangs, which focus much of their violence on young people whom they seek to recruit into their ranks.

 Like all refugees, children's claims to legal protection are primarily governed by the 1951 UN Refugee Convention and the 1967 Protocol Relating to the Status of Refugees to which the United States is a party, as well as the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Right.
 The Convention on the Rights of the Child is particularly salient, interpreted as creating a 'child's rights framework' in approaching these claims.